-As the Director Research & Chief Botanist at the Royal Botanic Garden Sydney, Dr Summerell is championing the conservation of plants and all life that depends on them.
-He has been performing vital scientific research for the last 30 years and leading a team of world-class plant scientists for the last 15 at Australia’s oldest living scientific institution.
+As the Chief Scientist & Director Science, Education and Conservation, Professor Brett Summerell is championing the conservation of plants and all life that depends on them.
+He has been performing vital scientific research for over 30 years and leading a team of world-class plant scientists for the last 15 at Australia’s oldest living scientific institution.

-In his role as Director Research & Chief Botanist, Dr Summerell is building on the Garden’s legacy of studying, documenting and protecting plant life in Australia for over 200 years by advocating for plant conservation and how important plants are in our lives.
-He also provides senior scientific advice to the Gardens and to government and is mentoring and inspiring the next generation of plant scientists.
+In his role as Chief Scientist & Director Science, Education and Conservation, Prof. Brett Summerell is building on the Botanic Gardens' legacy of studying, documenting and protecting plant life in Australia for over 200 years by advocating for plant conservation and how important plants are in our lives.
+He also provides senior scientific advice to government and other industry bodies, and is mentoring and inspiring the next generation of plant scientists.